-FLORIDA

-Program components (continued) (7) collect data for annual reporting purposes, which includes: (a) the number of participants served; (b) the number of used needles and syringes received and the number of clean, unused needles and syringes distributed through exchange with participants; (c) the demographic profiles of participants; (d) the number of participants entering drug counseling or treatment; (e) the number of participants receiving testing for HIV, AIDS, viral hepatitis, or other bloodborne diseases; (f) and other data that may be required by rule.
+FLORIDA Program components (continued) bloodborne diseases; (f) and other data that may be required by rule.
 The possession, distribution, or exchange of needles or syringes as part of an SSP is not a violation of chapter 893 or any other law.
 SSP staff members, volunteers, or participants are not immune from criminal prosecution for the possession of needles or syringes that are not part of the SSP or redistribution of needles or syringes in any form, if acting outside the SSP.
 A law enforcement officer acting in good faith who arrests or charges a person who is thereafter determined to be immune from prosecution under this section shall be immune from civil liability that might otherwise be incurred or imposed by reason of the officer's actions.
 State, county, or municipal funds may not be used to operate an SSP, SSPs shall be funded through grants and donations from private resources and funds.

-Miscellaneous provisions N/A

-Recently proposed legislation None.
+Miscellaneous provisions N/A Recently proposed legislation None.

-GEORGIA Statute(s) and GA.
-CODE ANN. § 16-13-32 (West 2021); GA.
+GEORGIA Statute(s) and regulation(s) GA.
+CODE ANN. §§ 16-13-1, 16-13-32, 16-13-32.1, and 16-13-32.2 (West 2022); GA.
 COMP.
-R. & regulation(s) REGS.
-511-2-901 to .08 (2021) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or counties within state allow or ban SSPs by ordinance Unknown. or regulation?
-Program components § 16-13-32 - it is unlawful for any person or corporation, other than a person employed by or acting as an agent of a registered SSP, to give, exchange, or otherwise distribute to any person a hypodermic syringe or needle designed or marketed primarily for human use.
+R. & REGS.
+511-2-901 to .08 (2022) Does state allow SSPs by statute/regulation?
+Yes.
+Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
+Unknown.
+Program components § 16-13-32 - it is unlawful for any person or corporation, other than a licensed pharmacist, a pharmacy intern or extern, a practitioner licensed to dispense dangerous drugs, or a person employed by or acting as an agent of a registered SSP, to sell, lend, rent, lease, give, exchange, or otherwise distribute to any person a hypodermic syringe or needle designed or marketed primarily for human use.
 A person employed by or acting as an agent of a registered SSP shall be immune from civil and criminal liability arising from the possession, distribution, or exchange of hypodermic syringes or needles and related supplies as part of such SSP.
 The department of public health shall be authorized to promulgate rules and regulations for the purpose of supervising the activities of SSPs, including provisions for the registration of such programs.
 "Syringe services program" means an organization which provides: (1) substance abuse and harm reduction counseling, education, and referral services for substance abuse disorder treatment; (2) training and provision of naloxone to reverse opioid overdoses; (3) screening for HIV, viral hepatitis, sexually transmitted diseases, and tuberculosis; (4) referrals and linkage to HIV, viral hepatitis, sexually transmitted diseases, and tuberculosis prevention, treatment, and care services; (5) safer injection supplies; and (6) evidence based interventions to reduce negative consequences of drug related behaviors.
-511-2-901 - SSP definitions, including definition of "syringe services program," which means an organization that provides: (1) substance abuse and harm reduction counseling, education, and referral services for substance abuse disorder treatment; (2) training and provision of naloxone to reverse opioid overdoses; (3) screening for HIV, viral hepatitis, sexually transmitted diseases, and tuberculosis; (4) referrals and linkage to HIV, viral hepatitis, sexually transmitted diseases, and tuberculosis prevention, treatment, and care services; (5) safer injection supplies; and (6) evidence-based interventions to reduce negative consequences of drug related behaviors.
+511-2-901 - SSP definitions, including definition of "syringe services program," which means an organization that provides: (1) substance abuse and harm reduction counseling, education, and referral services for substance abuse disorder treatment; (2)